 Most cruise lines and resort companies have a rewards program for past guests.
 This includes little perks (a cocktail hour, an appetizer here and there, etc.) and usually involves pretty good discounts for future vacations.

-Use an over the door shoe organizer to organize your room.
+Use an over the door shoe organizer to organize your cruise cabin.

 I mentioned this in my packing post Tuesday - by far the best organizing tool we used in our room was this shoe organizer.
 It kept all of our shoes off of the floor and we were able to use the remaining pockets to organize medicine, cleaning supplies, toiletries, etc. They're only a few dollars and totally worth every penny!